Foundations of Differential Calculus for modules over posets: The gradient for modules over posets

 The following example shows that the statements of Theorem \ref{Thm:Rank} are best possible in the sense that two modules with equal gradients may have different rank invariants when evaluated on morphisms of length greater than 1.

 \begin{Ex} Let $\P$ denote the poset $[2]$ with objects $0,1,2$ and the ordinary order relation.
 Define $M, N\in[2]\mod$ as follows.

-It is immediate that $\phi^*M \cong \beta^*M$ and $\phi^*N \cong \beta^*N$, so $\nabla[M]=\nabla[N]=0$.
+It is immediate that $\tau^*M \cong \sigma^*M$ and $\tau^*N \cong \sigma^*N$, so $\nabla[M]=\nabla[N]=0$.
 But $\rk M(0<2)=0$ while $\rk[N](0<2)=1$. \end{Ex}

-Above we considered the kernel and image modules associated to a module $M\in k\P\mod$ in the case where $M$ has a vanishing gradient on some tree $\T\subseteq\HH_\P$ (See Definition \ref{Def:Ker-Im} and Corollary \ref{Cor:Ker-Im}).
-Next, we consider a kernel and a cokernel modules in $k\Pone\mod$, associated to any module $M\in k\P\mod$. \begin{Lem} Let $M\in k\P\mod$ be any module.
-Let $K_M, C_M\in k\Pone\mod$ denote the modules defined on objects by
+Above we considered the kernel and image modules $\Ker M_\T$ and $\Ima M_\T$ associated to a module $M\in k\P\mod$ in the case where $M$ has a vanishing gradient on some tree $\T\subseteq\HH_\P$ (See Definition \ref{Def:Ker-Im} and Lemma \ref{Lem:Ker-Im}).
+Next, we consider a kernel module and a cokernel module in $k\Pone\mod$, associated to any module $M\in k\P\mod$. \chg{Using the standard terminology in persistence module theory, these modules can be considered as containing information about ``births" and ``deaths" in $M$.
+Definition \ref{Def:Ker-Coker}, Lemma \ref{Lem:Nullity} and remark \ref{Rem:Life} below make this precise}